What are the independent organisations behind the safety ratings?

 In Europe, car seat manufacturers are required to comply with safety standards UN R44/04 or i-Size (UN R129).
 In addition to legal requirements, car seats are subjected to extreme testing to ensure children are suitably protected in an accident.

 At Bébé Confort, we not only meet all legal requirements, but exceed them.
-Our child safety seats are subjected to our own rigorous testing at state-of-the-art facilities in Europe and America, ensuring your child has the best possible protection when they travel.
+Our child safety seats are subjected to rigorous testing at state-of-the-art facilities, ensuring your child has the best possible protection when they travel.